Mashobane/Mashobane/README.md

 ### Hello, I am Ntokozo Khumalo from Johannesburg in South Africa.
 I am passionate about data analytics and digital innovation.
+I am currently learning data analysis with Python.

 <!--
 **Mashobane/Mashobane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.